uttam5619/Frontend-Machine-Coding-Challenges/README.md

 ## Notes

-- `node_modules` and other generated files are ignored through the root `.gitignore`.
+- `node_modules` and other generated files are ignored through the root `.gitignore`